Essential Daily Dose: Maximize Vitamin D and Folate Benefits

 What Are the Differences Between Folate and Folic Acid?

-Folate refers to naturally occurring B9 compounds in foods like leafy greens and legumes.
-Folic acid is the stable synthetic form used in supplements and fortification; 5‑MTHF is a methylated, bioactive form used in some supplements and may benefit people with certain genetic variants.
-Synthetic folic acid offers higher absorption per microgram than most food folates, which is why dietary folate equivalents adjust for those differences.
-Clinically, high intakes of synthetic folic acid can mask B12 deficiency, and genetic differences (for example, MTHFR variants) can affect folate metabolism — in such cases, 5‑MTHF formulations may be considered.
+Folate refers to the natural B9 compounds in foods like leafy greens and legumes.
+Folic acid is the stable synthetic form used in supplements and fortification; 5‑MTHF is a methylated, bioactive form found in some supplements and may help people with certain genetic variants.
+Synthetic folic acid provides higher absorption per microgram than most food folates, which is why dietary folate equivalents (DFE) adjust for those differences.
+Clinically, high intakes of synthetic folic acid can mask B12 deficiency, and genetic differences (for example, MTHFR variants) can affect folate metabolism — in those cases, 5‑MTHF formulations may be considered.
 Choose a supplement based on form, dose, and your medical history.

 Key form distinctions: